Massachusetts Car Accident Attorneys

 At DiBella Law Offices, P.C., our attorneys have experience dealing with:

 Accidents may only last a few seconds, but the impact they can have on victims sometimes lasts a lifetime.
-In addition to the physical injuries, a variety of complications can wreak havoc on your recovery and quality of life moving forward: permanent disability, financial instability, and severe emotional distress are just a few of the challenges you may face following an accident.
+In addition to the physical injuries, a variety of complications can wreak havoc on your recovery and quality of life: permanent disability, financial instability, and severe emotional distress are just a few of the challenges you may face following an accident.